 The Enchanting Forest, Mountains & Rivers itinerary, on the other hand, includes two days on land in both Munich and Budapest, along with an overnight in the beautiful Austrian city of Vienna.
 This itinerary is also available as an eight-night, cruise-only sailing.

-Next year, Emerald Waterways will celebrate their second anniversary.
+Next year, Emerald Cruises will celebrate their second anniversary.
 But with 10 different river cruise itineraries available throughout Europe and one new itinerary on offer in Southeast Asia, this fledgling river cruise company is showing no signs of slowing down.

 We are going on the 1 July Bucharest to Budapest.
 Do you supply hairdryers?
 Also have there been any flight cancellations or delays in the last few days?
 Also particularly worried about our baggage and hope it will travel with us!

 Do you offer any cruises in France’s River Shone?

 I have been trying unsuccessfully to reach Emerald but have been on hold over 1 1/2 hours and left my number for a call back over an hour before that.

 I have been trying to reach your air department – spoke with them a week ago and they did air for my client but I have been emailing the gal who did it to get a copy of the air with record locator and she is not returning any of my emails.
 Her name is Nalia.

 I MUST HAVE THE REVISED AIR SCHEDULE FOR RAYMOND AND JANICE MINTZ , EMERALD #680732.

 THEY ARE LEAVING FROM ATLANTA ON SEPT.
 5, 2021.

 PLEASE HAVE SOMEONE RESPOND TO ME.
 PHONE IS 843 368 2470 .
 HOWEVEER I WILL BE IN A MEETING BETWEEN 2:30 AND 4.